A partnership city relationship is generally a shorter-term relationship based on a specific project or initiative that the two cities share.

 An economic partnership agreement was signed in 1997 and renewed again in 1998 by Deputy Mayor Kerry Prendergast and Deputy Mayor Bai Hsiu-Hsiung.

 In February of 2015 Mayor Celia Wade-Brown signed a new partnership agreement during a visit to Taipei.
-Wellington and Taipei agree to co-operation on following areas:
+Wellington and Taipei agreed to co-operation in the areas of knowledge sharing in local government best practice, cultural and creative industry exchanges, youth provision and education development, and trade and tourism.

-Councillor Simon Marsh attended the Velo-city Global 2016 conference in February.
+Councillor Simon Marsh travelled to Taipei to attend the Velo-city Global 2016 conference in February 2016.

 Zhejiang Province, China